 - The use of highly effective “pupil talk” in Science

-Using collaborative teaching strategies and active approaches to learning in Science
+Using Subject teaching pedagogy & strategies to improve learning in Science

 • Establishing a growth mindset and culture of collaborative learning